SMOLKEYS/bundles/README.md

 Targets:

-- A v7 release of cursesbundles  - In progress...
+- A v7 release of Cursed Bundles  - In progress...
-- Cursedbundles+  - Not started on yet...
+- Cursed Bundles+  - Not started on yet...
 - Progress to v7  - Around halfway...